E-mail the first 3,000 words of your polished novel to Chase Editing. You’ll receive a free edited sample within five business days.

 After your first draft, did you or at least one trusted first reader review narrative style, characterization, plot and setting, spelling, punctuation, and grammar?
 Are you or your alpha/beta reader satisfied with dialog and narratives?
 Did you weed out unintentional repeats?
 To the best of your abilities, did you tweak and polish your book once more?

-However, if your manuscript is ready, click on CONTACT below CHASE EDITING at the top of this page and follow the prompts to establish a confidential link.
-We’ll maintain two-way e-mail to edit and discuss your novel’s first 3,000 words absolutely free–no obligation.
+If your manuscript is ready, click on CONTACT below CHASE EDITING at the top of this page and follow the prompts to establish a confidential link.
+We’ll maintain two-way e-mail to edit and discuss your novel’s first 3,000 words absolutely free with no obligation.

 If we both agree to continue, you may attach a chapter at a time or several.
 For the first few chapters, I need feedback to learn your preferences.
 While I edit for you, you’re the boss and have daily e-mail access for questions and concerns.

-Novels (beginning at 50,000 words): You pay 2/3 cent per word upon your satisfaction at agreed-upon checkpoints, usually a third, then two-thirds of the way through.
+Novels (beginning at 50,000 words): You pay 3/4¢ (three-fourths of a US cent) per word upon your satisfaction at agreed-upon checkpoints, usually a third, then two-thirds of the way through.
 You never pay any fees before approving your edited material.
 If not satisfied at any time, you may stop for no charges beyond the edits you have already approved and paid.

 My escape clause for not continuing to edit is I reserve the option to withdraw services, and the client owes nothing for unpaid edits.